JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch10/07/note.md

 <br>

 #### Analysis) More-General-Than in First-Order Notation
-- Conclusion)
-  - More-general-than is a special case of $\theta$-subsumption, which is itself a special case of entailment.
 - Settings)
   - $c(x)$ : some target concept
   - $h(x)$ : a boolean-valued hypothesis for $c(x)$